Boxer photography

 Targeted

-This page re-scores cities using the same underlying dataset as the main index, but it weights climate, exercise, access, and breed-law risk through a Boxer-specific lens.
+This page re-scores representative cities from the same underlying dataset as the main index, but weights climate, exercise, access, housing friction, and breed-law risk through a Boxer-specific lens.

 Because Boxers can face breed-law scrutiny, legal context matters alongside climate and cost.
 5 of the current top five cities sit in places with either statewide preemption or no active local breed restriction, which lowers policy risk for owners.